 8. “Children who have mental health conditions are ‘just being kids.’”

-About 1 in 5 teenagers have or will have a mental illness.
+About 1 in 5 teenagers have or will develop a mental illness.
 In 50% of adults who have a mental health issue, the first signs showed up before the age of 14.
 Between the ages of 3 and 17, approximately 4.4 million children have diagnosed anxiety, and 1.9 million have diagnosed depression.
 Statistically, this myth is untrue.

 9. “People with mental health conditions are doing it for attention.”